 Hyphaema (bleeding in eye)

-A person with a hyphaema usually has had a recent incident of eye trauma, might feel pain in the injured eye, and may have blurred vision.
+A person with a hyphaema may feel pain in the injured eye, and may have blurred vision.

 If the hyphaema is large, the eye itself may look as if it is filled with blood.
-Smaller hyphaemas are not readily visible to the naked eye.
+Smaller hyphaemas are not always visible.

 When to seek medical care